IABC/Toronto Top Six in the 6ix

 While conversations are being had and changes are being seen, the representation of women in Canadian media remains a challenge.
 Women continue to be underrepresented and underutilized, particularly as expert sources, in the media.

 How does design thinking and digital technology impact our roles as communicators and how can we keep up with the ever evolving trends in this space?
-This speaker will show us how (un)common sense goes a long way to make a big impact in an environment of unprecedented noise and competition.
+Jon Finklestein will discuss how, in the age of disruption, (un)common sense goes a long way to make a big impact in an environment of unprecedented noise and competition.

 For groups of 8 or more, please contact email@example.com with the subject line ‘Top Six in the 6ix Conference Group Purchase’ for available group rates.